GitHub Copilot vs. Amazon CodeWhisperer

 Auto-completion tools are the ABC of increased productivity for developers.
 But what if those tools were even better?
 What if your code completion guessed what you wanted to write next and offered complete lines of code?
 That is what AI/ML-assisted coding is bringing to the table.
 In a few years, you’ll open an IDE without a coding assistant and get the feeling of a missing tool.

-Along with Tabnine, the pioneer of AI code assistants, Copilot and CodeWhisperer are both part of the AI code assistant category for developers.
-AI/ML-assisted tools have been around for a while, but GitHub Copilot was the first to take the programming world by storm with a very popular beta.
-Just a day after beta ended and Microsoft announced a subscription fee; Amazon brought out a direct competitor to Copilot, CodeWhisperer.
+Along with Tabnine, the pioneer of AI code assistants, Microsoft’s Github Copilot and Amazon’s CodeWhisperer are both part of the AI code assistant category for developers.
 Both tools do similar things, but which is better for you?
 We’ll cover the key features and differences between the two and help you find the right fit.

 What is GitHub Copilot?

-Built on top of OpenAI’s Codex model and further developed by GitHub, Copilot is a code completion tool that offers complete code snippets based on context.
-Trained on billions of lines of code from public repositories, Copilot can make an educated guess and suggest complete lines of code, increasing efficiency.
+Built on top of OpenAI’s Codex model, Github Copilot is a code completion tool that offers generated code snippets based on context.
+Trained on billions of lines of code from public repositories (notably including code under both restrictive and permissive licenses), Copilot will make an educated guess and suggest complete lines of code as you type.

 GitHub Copilot features